nagasudhirpulla/taming_python/blog/skills/dataframe_pivot_melt.md

 ![pivot_melt_illustration](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/pivot_melt_illustration.png)
-* As shown in the above image, using `pivot`, we can convert column data into header.
+* Using `pivot` function, we can convert column data into header.
-* As shown in the above image, using `melt`, we can convert header data into a column data.
+* Using `melt` function, we can convert header data into a column data.

 ### pivot example
 ```python